SpainGREAT CLIMBS OF THE VUELTA

 Arrival and Departure

-Asturias airport has a few international flights as well as regular connections to Madrid and Barcelona.
+Asturias Airport is the closest to Oviedo and has a few international flights as well as regular connections to Madrid and Barcelona.
 Oviedo train station is also well served, with daily departures to Madrid.

 If you have trouble finding a good connection to and from Oviedo/Asutrias Airport, please contact us, and we can make alternative arrangements.